Lorekeeper

-Best AI Dungeon Master Apps in 2026: Complete Guide
+Best AI Dungeon Master Tools in 2026: 9 Platforms Compared

 A few years ago, "AI Dungeon Master" meant pasting a D&D prompt into ChatGPT and hoping for the best.
-In 2026, it means something completely different.
-Purpose-built platforms now handle dice, initiative, character sheets, multiplayer, world-building, and narrative continuity -- things that a raw language model cannot do on its own.
+In 2026, purpose-built platforms handle dice, initiative, character sheets, multiplayer, world-building, and narrative continuity -- things that a raw language model cannot do on its own.
+If you are new to the concept, our guide on what an AI Dungeon Master actually is is a good starting point.

-At the same time, the raw language model option is still valid for a certain kind of player.
+At the same time, the DIY approach is still valid.
 ChatGPT and Claude are free, infinitely flexible, and capable of running any setting you can describe.
 They just do not enforce rules, track hit points, or remember what happened three sessions ago.
+The gap between a purpose-built AI Game Master and ChatGPT is wider than ever.

 1. LoreKeeper -- Best Overall AI Dungeon Master